COVID Catchup Funding & Provision

 - Christmas School 2021 – We were once again lucky to secure funding from the Rotherham HAF Programme to run a school over a 4 day period at Christmas.
 All eligible children were invited and 90 children attended.
 As with our Summer School, transport, 3 meals a day and a range of activities enabled those involved to have an excellent 4 days in school.
 In addition, all FSM families were provided with a hamper of food to support over the Christmas period.

 Further Opportunities – The school will always strive to provide additional opportunities to support our students.
-We hope to be able to secure additional funding to run holiday schools at Half Term, Easter and during the Summer Holidays.
+We hope to be able to secure additional funding to run holiday schools at Christmas, Easter and during the Summer Holidays.

 This page is under review and will be updated shortly.